gazzola/MTC-DTG/README.md

 $ python mtc_dtg_simplex.py
 ```
 # Cite
-Submitted to LREV journal for evaluation
+Submitted to the Language Resources and Evaluation journal.